lognllc/objective-c-conventions/README.md

  * All method declarations should be documented.
  * Comments should be hard-wrapped at 80 characters.
- * Comments should be [Tomdoc](http://tomdoc.org/)-style.
+ * Comments should be [appledoc](http://nshipster.com/documentation/)-style.
  * Document whether object parameters allow `nil` as a value.
- * Use `#pragma mark`s to categorize methods into functional groupings and protocol implementations, following this general structure:
+ * Use `#pragma mark -`s to categorize methods into functional groupings and protocol implementations (note that all methods inherited from the superclass and properties are not grouped with `-`; all other groupings should include it.), following this general structure:

 ```objc
 #pragma mark Properties